RickStrahl/BlogPosts/New-Posts/Events-to-Action-and-Func/EventsToActionAndFunc.md

 ---
-title: Events to Action and Func
+title: Back to Basics: Events to Action and Func
 abstract:
 keywords:
 categories: